 One of the major holidays in Germany is Christmas or Weihnachten.
 The Christmas celebration is a time for introspection and share with family and friends besides involves customs and many traditions.
-Many families will take a Christmas portrait to commemorate the happy holidays.
 It is something that many German families do.
 A simple way to have a picture of a greate time.

 The traditional German celebrating begins on December 6th, St. Nicholas Day.
 As part of the tradition the children hang a shoe or boot in the fireplace.
 During the night, St Nicholas visit house by house, if the children have been good the boots are filling with delicious candies but if they have not been good the boot are filling with twigs.

 According to legend, in Germany during Christmas Eve a lot of magic things happen.
 The rivers turn to wine, the ringing of the church bells can be listened from the depths of the sea, animals speak to each other, tree blossoms are full of fruits and in a magical event the mountains open up and reveal precious gems; but only the pure of heart can be part of this magic.

 The most popular Christmas tradition in Germany is the Christmas tree.
 These trees have a special significance for Germans and also are known like "trees of life".
 As Germans immigrated to other lands, the custom of Christmas trees was spread.
 The people buy holiday cookies and marzipan sweets of the bakeries that in this season are well stocked.
 A variety of toys and other gifts are offered in the outdoor markets.
 Also the people wish each other "Merry Christmas" or Weihnachten.
 Little dolls of fruit are traditional Christmas toys.
 The German Christmas tree pastry, Christbaumgeback, is traditional too; is a white dough that can be molded into shapes and baked for tree decorations.